SecPlugs/Windows-Plugins/docs/_detail.md

 #### What is the __Windows File Watcher Plugin__?
-Configure to watch file locations on the windows systems and report suspicous activity
+A Secplugs plugin you can configure to watch file locations on the windows systems and report suspicous activity

 #### What are the features?